Print

 • To define and formulate customer value proposition.

-• To reason system interconnectedness exploration is essential in design thinking.
+• To reason system interconnectedness exploration is essential in Human-Centered Design

 Skills

-• To extensively apply User Experience (UX) design methods throughout a design project.
+• To apply User Experience (UX) design methods and Interaction design principles throughout a design project.

-• To implement correctly the selected methods/tools to achieve their designated goals for data analysis/synthesis from the product redesign and human-centered design perspectives.
+• To implement correctly the selected methods/tools to achieve their designated goals for data analysis/synthesis for the product design.

 • To relate, evaluate, and reason the key findings derived from the various undertaken analyses and syntheses.

-• To identify and translate user needs to product design requirements.
+• To identify and translate user pains and value proposition to product design requirements.

-• To implement disruptive thinking to reflect on design solutions and to reframe design problems.
+• To implement innovative thinking to reflect on design solutions and to reframe design problems.

 Competences

-Upon completion, the student will be familiar with and be able to implement Design Thinking models to start, plan, innovate, and complete a design project to a conceptual level by taking into account the relevant multiple aspects including system thinking and sustainability, user experience and business innovation.
+Upon completion, the student will be familiar with and be able to implement the Double diamond model to start, plan, innovate, and complete a design project to a conceptual level by taking into account the relevant multiple aspects including system thinking and sustainability, user experience and product innovation.

 Topics